hexablock/fidias/README.md

 ```
 The cluster is now running and can be used.
 Details on the HTTP API can be found in the [API docs](./gateways/README.md).

+### Development

+- When using debug mode a significant performance degrade may be seen.

 ### Roadmap

 Coming Soon!!